Savings Account Reviews

 Perks

 Scrolling through Perks, there are a few decent offers — but I suspect most of them are also available elsewhere.
-Because of this, if you do see an online deal you’re considering, try checking Cashback Monitor (a site just reviewed) to see if you can find a better offer elsewhere.
-Still, this is a nice addition to Varo that could be useful for some customers.
+Because of this, if you do see an online deal you’re considering, try checking Cashback Monitor (a site I’ve reviewed) to see if you can find a better offer elsewhere.
+Still, this is a nice feature on Varo that could be useful for some customers.

 One more thing I wanted to mention about Varo is the reason I initially signed up.
 Following the death of Long Game, Varo was one of two banks that helped bring it back in a new form.
 In fact, I found this version to be even better than the original and loved using my Varo account with Long Game.
 Sadly, the app has since been acquired by Truist — which makes it a non-starter for me, as you can read about in my updated Long Game review.
 But, while it didn’t ultimately work out with Long Game, I do give Varo credit for trying.